 We ended up returning to Old Town after that and finished up our evening enjoying one another’s company at a local Mexican restaurant.
 It was there that we decided to end our trip a day early as we clearly weren’t going to be able to visit Legoland or spend the day at the local beaches, which were the only other two things on our itinerary.
 Even one of the employees at Old Town remarked on how surprised she was at this rain and that they never have weather like this, especially over multiple days.
 It figures it would happen the one time we just so happened to be there, but what can you do.
-We may have missed out on two big activities, but we still had an excellent zoo experience and were pleasantly surprised at how much we ended up enjoying simply driving and seeing a different city.
+We may have missed out on two big activities, but we still had an excellent zoo experience and were pleasantly surprised at how much we ended up enjoying simply driving around and seeing a different city.
 Every vacation is an experience, and this one was no different.
 It was still exciting to have our first vacation as a new family of five with your beloved baby brother, and you loved having your adored cousin Brynn join us, too.
 We still made many memories that I know will last a lifetime.
 It may have rained the entire time, but our trip was far from a wash!

 Already looking forward to next year!